flo-mic/docker-mods/README.md

 # Full documentation of naxsi
 All steps described here are based on a research on the official wiki page.
-If you need to customize your naxsi further, please have a look at this wiki to find more informations: https://github.com/nbs-system/naxsi/wiki
+If you need to customize your naxsi further, please have a look at this wiki to find more information: https://github.com/nbs-system/naxsi/wiki

 ## Rules and Whitelisting documentation